Johnnie To: Career

-To began his career at age 17 as a messenger for the Hong Kong television studio TVB.
+In 1972, after graduating from high school, To began his career as a messenger for the Hong Kong television station TVB, when he was 17.
 From there To moved up the ladder, working as an executive producer and director for TV shows starting in 1973.
 In 1978, he shot his first theatrical feature, but continued working in television.
 In 1983, he directed and screen-wrote the critically acclaimed The Legend of the Condor Heroes, a dramatised TV series based on the martial art novel of the same name by Jin Yong.

-While working as an assistant TV director during the Shaw Studios era he directed All About Ah-Long (1989), starring Chow Yun-fat.
+While working as an assistant TV director during the Shaw Studios era, he directed All About Ah-Long (1989), which starring Chow Yun-fat.
 The film became one of the biggest box office hits that year.
 In 1988, he co-directed The Big Heat, his first action movie.
 The film was produced by Tsui Hark.
 The end of the 1980s also saw some of To's biggest commercial successes, the vast majority of which were comedies.
 His 1988 film The Eighth Happiness was that year's highest-grossing movie.

 In 1996, To and frequent collaborator Wai Ka-fai formed Milkyway Image, a production house specialising in cost-efficient independent films made by To and Wai, as well as their frequent collaborators from Law Wing-cheung to scriptwriter Yau Nai-hoi.

 From 1999 to 2001, To was the chief operational officer of China Star Entertainment Group.
 To was appointed to the Hong Kong Arts Development Council in 2004 and soon after chaired its Film and Media Arts Group.

 To served as a jury member at the 2011 Cannes Film Festival.

 His film Life Without Principle (2011) was selected as the Hong Kong's entry for Best Foreign Language Film at the 85th Academy Awards, but did not make the shortlist.

 In 2016, To served as the Jury President for the 10th Asian Film Awards.

 In June 2017, To was invited to become a member of the Academy of Motion Picture Arts and Sciences.

 In June 2019, To was announced as the Jury President for the 56th Golden Horse Awards, but resigned his position in September.

 In February 2023, To served as a jury member at the 73rd Berlin International Film Festival.